GENERAL REGULATIONS

 Equipment rules

-Participants must wear appropriate (suitable size) protective clothing according to the currently valid DIN standard or a state standard valid for the respective competitor and make it available for inspection at any time.
-The clothing must be fully functional (without holes, tears, missing lining, frayed hems, etc.) and approved for indoor attack.
-At the start, at least one closure system of the jacket must be fully closed (excluding the Velcro at the neck) and the pants must cover the boot shaft.
+Participants must wear properly fitted protective clothing that complies with the current DIN standard or a national standard applicable to the competitor.
+The clothing must always be available for inspection and must be fully functional (i.e., no holes, tears, missing inner lining, frayed seams, etc.) and approved for interior firefighting.
+Before taking the starting position, all fastenings (Velcro, zippers, hooks, etc.) on the jacket must be fully closed (except for the Velcro strap at the neck), and the pants must cover the boot shaft when standing.

-• Indoor attack gloves according to DIN EN 659
+• Gloves (Interior firefighting gloves according to DIN EN 659)

-All equipment worn at the start, including items not specifically requested, such as action cams, sunglasses, etc., must also be carried by the respective competitor when crossing the finish line.
-Lost equipment must be picked up by the active owner (competitor must still be active in their task in Tandem/Relay) and must be put on again correctly before continuing the course (if required).
-Failure to do so will result in disqualification.
+All gear worn at the start, including non-mandatory items (such as action cams, sunglasses, attachments, carabiners, etc.), must be carried by the competitor until the finish line.
+Lost equipment must be retrieved immediately by the active competitor (in tandem/team events, the competitor must still be active in their task).
+The competitor must pause their run, properly reattach the lost item, and only then continue the course (if required).
+Failure to comply will result in disqualification.

 In the individual class, the competition will take place with the breathing apparatus attached.
 For tandem and relay starts, the respirator will be shouldered but not connected.
 A flame protection hood is not required.